EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/files.md

 !!!
 Info

     The File Manager allows you to **only** manipulate files on the Open OnDemand host.
 For most back-ends, your home directory is common to both the Open OnDemand host and the back-ends so your directories and files on the Open OnDemand host, and changes to these, are reflected on the back-ends and vice-versa.
-However, for some back-ends, this will not be the case - see [Distinct home directories](jobs.md#distinct-home-directories) - and you will have to log into the back-end - see [Log into back-ends](./ssh.md).
+However, for some back-ends, this will not be the case - see [Unsynched home directories](jobs.md#unsynched-home-directories) - and you will have to log into the back-end - see [Log into back-ends](./ssh.md).

 !!!
 Note